-Join PICA and Outside the Frame for a closing celebration of Abigail DeVille’s exhibition The American Future, as we co-present a free screening of short films by houseless youth, including the premiere of a new project.
+Join PICA and Outside the Frame for a closing celebration of Abigail DeVille’s exhibition The American Future, as we co-present a free screening of short films by houseless youth, including three films selected by Abigail DeVille as well as the premiere of new projects.
 A panel discussion with participating youth filmmakers will follow.
 The American Future is on view at PICA through January 12, 2019.
 This event will be the last opportunity to experience the exhibition before its closing.

 Films being screened